-- 4.11 Parents/carers must inform school if there are any changes to a pupil's living arrangement.
+- 4.7.5 A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child: - 4.7.6 Use a body map to record any injuries seen or reported by the child: - 4.7.7 Staff must sign and date the report giving details of their role within school: - 4.7.8 The DSL must record when the report was passed to them and what action was taken alongside any outcomes achieved. - 4.8 Through our Attendance Policy, we have a robust system for monitoring attendance and will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.
+When a child does not arrive at school, Office staff initially text parents; if this is not responded to within 20 mins a phone call is made.
+If there is no answer and the call is not returned within 10 mins, the DSL is informed.
+The DSL will refer to other professionals if appropriate.
+All children attending our school are required to have a minimum of two identified emergency contacts. - 4.9 Any pupil absent for ten school days, where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol. - 4.10 Any absence, without satisfactory explanation, of a pupil currently subject to a child protection or child in need plan is immediately referred to their social worker. - 4.11 Parents/carers must inform school if there are any changes to a pupil's living arrangement.
 Hawridge & Cholesbury C of E School has a mandatory duty to inform the local authority, via the First Response Team, if a child under the age of 16 years old lives with someone other than their parent, step-parent, aunt, uncle or grandparent for a period of more than 28 days.
 This is defined as being a private fostering arrangement. - 4.12 All staff, parents/carers and children are made aware of the school's escalation process, which can be activated in the event of concerns not being resolved after the first point of contact.
 The school Complaint and Resolution Procedures Policy is on the school website under Parents and then Policies.
 We acknowledge an individual's safeguarding responsibility does not end once they have informed the DSL of any concerns, although specific details of further actions may be appropriately withheld by the DSL as information will only be shared on a need to know basis. - 4.13 Our lettings policy reflects the ongoing responsibility the school has for safeguarding those using the site outside of normal school hours, ensuring the suitability of adults working with children on school sites at any time.
-The school must have sight of the up to date Child Protection Policy of any organisation hiring the school's facilities. - 4.14 The school operates Safer Recruitment practices, including ascertaining the suitability of volunteers and employed staff, both employed directly or via an agency, who are working in regulated activities. - 4.15 Allegations against members of staff, including volunteers, are referred to the Local Authority Designated Officer (LADO). - 4.16 Our procedures are reviewed and updated annually as a minimum, or when there are changes to legislation.
+School must have sight of the up to date Child Protection Policy of any organisation hiring the school's facilities.

+- 4.14 The school operates Safer Recruitment practices, including ascertaining the suitability of volunteers and employed staff, both employed directly or via an agency, who are working in regulated activities. - 4.15 Allegations against members of staff, including volunteers, are referred to the Local Authority Designated Officer (LADO). - 4.16 Our procedures are reviewed and updated annually as a minimum, or as there are changes to legislation.

-5. Retention of Records
+5. Retention of records